Divorce for Professional Athletes

 In divorce for professional athletes, many times the non-athlete spouse will request spousal maintenance, which is the term Texas uses for what is commonly known as alimony.
 In Texas, however, spousal maintenance is only awarded in limited circumstances.
 Specifically, it may be granted in cases in which the spouse from whom maintenance is sought committed an act of family violence against the requesting spouse or his or her child within two years of when the divorce action was instituted or while the suit is pending.
 It may also be awarded when the spouse seeking maintenance lacks the ability to earn an income sufficient to provide for his or her reasonable requirements, either due to a disability or because he or she is caring for a child with a disability.
 Maintenance may be given in cases in which the marriage has lasted ten or more years, and the spouse requesting maintenance cannot earn a sufficient amount of money to meet his or her needs as well.
 If a court finds that spousal maintenance is warranted, it will weigh numerous factors in assessing what constitutes an appropriate amount, including the length of the marriage, each spouse’s assets and liabilities, and the employment history and health of each spouse.Meet with an Assertive Attorney in Dallas

 While professional athletes have exciting and profitable careers, they also, unfortunately, have a high rate of marriage failure.
 If you are a professional athlete or are married to one, and you or your spouse intend to seek a divorce, it is wise to consult a lawyer to discuss your options.
 The assertive attorneys of McClure Law Group are adept at helping people involved in a complex dissolution of a marriage safeguard their rights, and we will work tirelessly on your behalf.
-Our main office is in Dallas, and we can also meet for consultations at our Collin County office in Plano.
 We frequently handle professional athlete divorces in Richardson, Rockwall, Garland, Fort Worth, Irving, McKinney, and Frisco.
 Additionally, we represent parties in family law cases in cities throughout Grayson, Denton, Collin, Rockwall, and Tarrant Counties.
 You can contact us at 214.692.8200 or via the online form to schedule a consultation.